Dansk-Data-Science-Community/organization/open-source.md

 ## Purpose and Vision

-We want to help foster an active and large AI/ML/DS open-source community in Denmark and create new, good projects for all.
+We aim to foster an active and vibrant AI/ML/DS open-source community in Denmark and create new, high-quality projects for everyone.

-Open-source is the backbone of the stack and data many of us use, and we want to make it easier to contribute to this and guide users.
+Open source is the backbone of the stack and data many of us use, and we want to make it easier to contribute and guide users.

-We want to make into DDSC into an open-source organisation.
+We want to transform DDSC into an open-source organization.

-Furthermore, we want to help bridge contributors and interested parties.
-Among others to help close the ressource gap many open-source projects face as well solve questions on terms of use and ethics.
+Furthermore, we want to help bridge contributors and interested parties, including closing the resource gap many open-source projects face, as well as addressing questions regarding terms of use and ethics.

 ## Goals

-**Lead and help the development of open source tools, datasets, models.**
+**Lead and support the development of open-source tools, datasets, and models.**

-**Recognize great open source projects and contributors.**
+**Recognize outstanding open-source projects and contributors.**

-**Increase the use and contributions to existing open source projects.**
+**Increase the use of and contributions to existing open-source projects.**

 **Provide resources to new open-source projects.**

-**Bridge developers, authorities, researchers, civil society and more.**
+**Connect developers, authorities, researchers, civil society, and more.**

 ## Structure